gilescope/book-exploring-async-basics/src/4_interrupts_firmware_io.md

 ## 2. We register events with the OS
 The operating systems we focus on handles this in one of three ways:

-A. We tell the operating system that we're interested in `Read` events but we want to wait for it to happen by `yielding` control over our thread to the OS.
+1. We tell the operating system that we're interested in `Read` events but we want to wait for it to happen by `yielding` control over our thread to the OS.
 The OS then suspends our thread by storing the register state and switch to some other thread.

 From our perspective this will be blocking our thread until we have data to read.

-B. We tell the operating system that we're interested in `Read` events but we just want a handle to a the task which we can `poll` to check if the event is ready or not.
+2. We tell the operating system that we're interested in `Read` events but we just want a handle to a the task which we can `poll` to check if the event is ready or not.
 The OS will not suspend our thread.

-C. We tell the operating system that we are probably going to be interested in many events, but we want to subscribe to one event queue.
+3. We tell the operating system that we are probably going to be interested in many events, but we want to subscribe to one event queue.
 When we `poll` this queue it will block until one or more event occurs.